timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # [1] 1
 ```

-Now we have selected a random-effects structure for our species richness model, we can perform backward stepwise model selection:
+Now we have selected a random-effects structure for our species richness model, we can perform backward stepwise model selection (again, this might take a while to run!):

 ```R
 richModelSelect <- GLMERSelect(modelData = PREDICTSSites,responseVar = "Species_richness",